On Biased Compression for Distributed Learning: Distributed Setting

+We show that distributed version of Distributed SGD wtih Error-Feedback~\citep{karimireddy2019error}, displayed in Algorithm~\ref{alg}, is able to resolve the issue.
+Moreover, this algorithm allows for the computation of stochastic gradients.
+Each step starts with all machines $i$ in parallel computing a stochastic gradient $g_i^k$ of the form

 where $\nabla f_i(x^k)$ is the true gradient, and $\xi_i^k$ is a stochastic error.
-We then multiply this by a stepsize $\eta^k$ and add to it the memory/error-feedback term $e_i^k$, and subsequently compress.
+Then, this is multiplied by a stepsize $\eta^k$ and added to the memory/error-feedback term $e_i^k$, and subsequently compressed.
 The compressed messages are communicated and aggregated.
 The difference of message we wanted to send and its compressed version becomes stored as $e_i^{k+1}$ for further correction in the next communication round.
-The output $\overline x^K$ of our method is an ergodic average of the form
+The output $\overline x^K$ is an ergodic average of the form